 A minimalist "prompt golf" game: 21 levels where the goal is to leak a secret key using the shortest possible injection.
 Free, real LLM, and satisfyingly competitive if you like optimizing payloads down to the character.

 Verdict: Great for competitive shortest-injection golfing on a single mechanic.
-Choose PromptTrace for varied labs and a 17-level Gauntlet, the full prompt stack (not just the system prompt), a current model generation, and defensive training.
+Choose PromptTrace for varied labs and a 17-level Gauntlet, visibility into assembled prompt layers (not just one system-prompt field), a current model generation, and analysis of why defenses fail and how to mitigate those failures.

 Tensor Trust